SublimeText-Markdown/MarkdownEditing/docs/linting.md

 ### How rules work

-All rules are implemented as seperated subclasses of `mddef` class defined in `lint.py`.
+All rules are implemented as separated subclasses of `mddef` class defined in `lint.py`.
 The lifespan of a rule instance is one lint process.
 There are several important fields in every rule class:

 | Name | Type | Comment |
 |------|------|---------|